 Social trading by Yasin Qureshi

 Yasin Qureshi started his career as a trader and ended up running an investment bank.
-Before this I created NAGA, a social trading platform to make social investment.
+Before this he created NAGA: a social trading platform to make investing online easier.

 Qureshi explains the top tips to start in social trading: